Frequently Asked Special Events Permit Questions

 How long will it take to process my permit?

 Permits require at least a minimum of 21 to 30 days to be processed (Different guidelines apply to demonstrations and rallies).
 Please plan accordingly.
+We do not accept applications submitted inside the 21 day threshold.

 How do I apply for a permit for an event on a street or other non-park property?